tlienart/layout-tester/syntax/code.md

 ### HTML show

-Some packages define objects which indicate how to show objects with a `MIME"text/html"`, in that case the corresponding `show` method is called and the HTML shown.
+Some packages define objects with dedicated `show` methods for `MIME"text/html"`, in that case the corresponding `show` method is called and the HTML shown.
 This is for instance the case with DataFrame objects: